 If you are interested in more on this and finding a way to upgrade your parenting, this blog HERE is just for you.
 It’s called THE ULTIMATE PARENTING UPGRADE.

 It is easy to see that when we are operating from a place of general over-whelm, dealing with the routine things that kids do, like interrupting, being disrespectful, not listening, leaving their sh*t all over the house, can cause us to snap.
 It becomes the straw that breaks the camel’s back when really it shouldn’t.

 And let’s not forget that we now put ourselves in a much more vulnerable position of being interrupted because of one thing: our phones.

-Because we spend so much of our time on our phones, we are absolutely bound to be interrupted more as a result of it.
+Because we spend so much of our time on our phones, we are guaranteed to be interrupted more as a result of it.
 Our kids are competing for our attention in ways today that never existed even 10 years ago.

-Want to know how to stop your kids interrupting you?
+Want to know how to stop your kids from interrupting you?

 I’m not saying that it’s okay to let kids get away with these sorts of things.
 Absolutely not!
 I’m simply saying that we have to be badass in our capacity to role model the acceptable behaviours we want them to learn and adopt for themselves.

-We need to role model the behaviours we wish to see and hear.
+We need to role model the behaviours we wish to see and hear in our kids.